rht-labs/lodestar-frontend/deployment/README.md

 git clone https://github.com/rht-labs/open-management-portal-frontend
 ```

-2. Change into to the `development` directory:
+2. Change into to the `deployment` directory:

 ```
-cd open-management-portal-frontend/development
+cd open-management-portal-frontend/deployment
 ```

 3. Deploy using the following Helm command: